Skip to content

 2. Conceal

-Reach for your Future Fluid, and conceal your under eyes and anywhere else that needs extra coverage.
+Reach for your Future Fluid and conceal your under-eyes.
+Then, dab it anywhere else that needs extra coverage.

 WREN ADDING CONCEALER